lemocla/Codzilla/README.md

       - Display profile and event images

     - ### **Content requirements**
-        - Clear and concise information on how how to use the website
+        - Clear and concise information on how to use the website
         - Forms for user input
         - Engaging text and headings throughout to display relevant user input such as profile page, events and groups as well as questions and answers
         - Background images to provide visually appealing and engaging interface